appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user opens the dropdown list.
 For example, you could use the **onDropdownOpen** event to retrieve data from a database, populate the options in the dropdown list, or display additional information to the user.
+You can also write custom JavaScript logic for this event by clicking on the **JS** button next to the property.

 </dd>